maksimowiczm/find-my-ip/README.md

 ---

-### 🔍 How does it work?

-The app retrieves your IP address using the [`api.ipify.org`](https://api.ipify.org) API.

----

 ### ❓ Why was it created?

 I needed a straightforward way to track my IP address history on my phone, so I built this app.
+Now I use it as a playground for my Android development projects.

 ---